Ron Whyte: Playwriting

 Another play was an adaptation of Victor Hugo's The Hunchback of Notre Dame, produced first at the American Festival Theatre in Milford, New Hampshire, in 1979 and subsequently expanded in a production at Joseph Papp's New York Shakespeare Festival (The Public Theater) in 1981.

 At the Actors Studio, Whyte wrote a second act for Welcome To Andromeda and the now two-act play was premiered with Ellen Burstyn in the role of the Nurse.
 The two-act version was titled Andromeda II.
 Whyte wrote a third act later, Andromeda III, but it has not yet been performed.

 Whyte wrote Disability: A Comedy, which drew on his own experience as a disabled person.
 It tells the story of a young quadriplegic man, Larry, trapped at home in a Manhattan apartment with his parents, who takes out a personal ad to meet a young woman.
 Whyte dedicated the play to Alfred Hitchcock.
 Disability was first performed in workshop at Arena Stage in Washington, D.C,. in the Old Vat Room as a workshop in 1979 and then in full production in Arena's Kreeger Theatre in 1982.
 Productions followed at the Mark Taper Forum in Los Angeles and the Odyssey Theatre, also in Los Angeles, where the play received a Drama-Logue Award for Best Play.
 Disability was performed at the Actors Theatre of St. Paul, for which production the play was nominated for the 1983 Pulitzer Prize in Drama.
 In 1990, it was produced at the Detroit Repertory Company.
 Most recently, Disability was produced in 2003 at Frank Condon's River Stage in Sacramento, California, where the Sacramento Bee wrote: "... amazing ... excellent ...
 Rarely does a play energize, stimulate--and surprise--the way DISABILITY does."

+In 2022, Whyte's theatre work was recognized with his inclusion in the book 50 Key Figures in Queer US Theatre, in a profile written by theatre scholar Patrick McKelvey.